 Martingale and chasing losses

-And how much I loved Martingale… After every loss, I doubled my stake until I won.
+And how much I loved the Martingale strategy… After every loss, I doubled my stake until I won.
 For example, I bet £10 – lose, then £20 – lose again, then £40 – win.
 So I’ve won £40 but lost £30, so my net profit is always equal to the first stake, in this case £10.

 Later on, I realised this is very similar to chasing losses – emotional betting, increasing stakes when we’re losing.